 One quote stuck with me and defined my whole year: “Be less impressed.
 Be more involved.”
 Often, we look at life events and see ourselves being distant.
 Who am I to do that?
 Who am I to be fortunate enough?
 Matthew’s book opened my eyes to taking control of the steering wheel again and living life as I was born.

 If you want to know why you should read more and get even more book recommendations from one of our mentors Caro Frank, read on here!
-What cool books have you read this year?
+What personal growth books have you read this year?
 Recommend them to a fellow pirate!